stephendeyoung/functional-js-assessment/README.md

 * Recursion
 * Continuations

+Some of the tests borrow from Rebecca Murphey's excellent [JS Assessment](https://github.com/rmurphey/js-assessment).

 In order to ensure the developer can solve these challenges without resorting to "stateful" operations the tests use [esprima](http://esprima.org/) to check that the solutions are "functional" in nature.

 Therefore, using the following statements will throw an error: